akelleh/causality/causality/estimation/README.md

 Suppose we're in the publishing business, and we're interested in the effect of "the length of an article title" on "the click-through rate of the article" (the proportion of times when a link to an article is seen and also clicked).
 To make things really simple, we'll just consider "long" titles and "short" titles.
 We're interested in how much better a long title clicks than a short title.

 There's a big problem: we can't force our writers to make their titles a certain length.
-Even worse, we think that our better writers tend to write shorter titles.
+Even worse, we think that our better writers tend to write longer titles.
 Since they're better writers, their titles also tend to click better _independently from the effects of the length of the title on click-through rates_.
-This results in a (negative) correlation between title length and click-through rates, even if there is no causal effect!
+This results in a correlation between title length and click-through rates, even if there is no causal effect!
 They are both caused by the author.

 In order to handle this, we can try to control for the effect of the author.
 There's a direct way to do this, by looking at the effect of title length on click-through rates for each author, and then averaging over authors.
 That way, each effect measurement controls for author, and you average the effect measurements together to get the total result.
 This easy to do when we only care about one variable, but usually we want to control for a lot more.
 Consider that the vertical (e.g. news, entertainment, etc.) the author writes for might also confound the effect (e.g. news headlines might be longer, but also more interesting and so clickier).
 The more variables there are to control for, the harder it is to find data for every possible combination of values.
 This is where propensity score matching really shines: if you're willing to assume a model for the propensity scores, then you can do this kind of controlling.
 In this package, we build in a logistic regression model.
 In general, you can use any model you like.